What's Going On With NIO Stock On Tuesday? - NIO (NYSE:NIO)

 Zinger Key Points

-The surge in shipments indicates strong demand, even as the company invests in innovative features like SBW and explores international market opportunities.
+NIO recently revealed a successful internal test of its next-generation autonomous driving platform.
+Using its proprietary NIO World Model, the company’s vehicle completed an entire journey autonomously, showcasing major strides in its driver-assistance development.

+According to Benzinga Pro, NIO stock has lost over 23% in the past year.
+Investors can gain exposure to the stock via Invesco Golden Dragon China ETF PGJ.

-Price Action: NIO shares are trading lower by 2.02% to $4.115 at last check on Tuesday.
+Price Action: NIO shares are trading lower by 0.99% to $4.00 at last check Tuesday.

 Read Next: